What Happens During a Workplace Needs Assessment?

 • Any known conditions or diagnoses (if applicable - no diagnosis is required)

 Usually information will also be gathered from a line manager or HR representative, this is to understand where the starting point is in terms of the current role and working environment.
-When adjustments are recommended, some are practical, software and hardware for example but others are about flexibility in the way work is done or adjustments to management styles (e.g. communication, instructions and feedback), it is therefore important to have the line manager onboard for this process.
+When adjustments are recommended, some are practical, software and hardware for example but others are about flexibility in the way work is done or adjustments to management styles (e.g. communication, instructions and feedback), it is therefore important to have your line manager onboard for this process.

 You may choose to share any previous assessments or diagnosis reports you have, this is your choice and they may or may not be relevant.
 If, for example, your diagnosis reports were written when you were a child or many years ago any information contained in them may be out of date and of very little help.